All comparisons

 You've done your years of data entry.

-MyFitnessPal is the database incumbent — a huge food library, barcodes, integrations.
+MyFitnessPal is the database incumbent, with a huge food library, barcodes, and integrations.
 It's also tracking software first: you're the clerk, doing lookups and math, and it never learns you.
-Kinra is the opposite shape — chat-first, memory of your usual meals, and a plan that adapts.
+Kinra is the opposite shape.
+It is chat-first, it keeps a memory of your usual meals, and its plan adapts.

 Claim by claim